GerritCodeReview/summit_2019/speakers.md

 David is a contributor to Gerrit since 2013 and a maintainer/committer since 2016.
 David has been an open source and free software enthusiast for many years and has contribited to a number of open source projects.

+### Marian Harbach - Google {#mharbach}

+Marian joined Google in 2018 as a UX Researcher looking at internal developer tools.
+In a previous life, he did academic research on the UX of security and privacy in smartphones and the Web.
+Marian also used to be part of the connected car security team at a large German automaker.

+More recently, he is researching code review workflows and hoping to help improving the Gerrit experience.